 The idea is that by offering better services at cheaper prices, these voluntarily entered governments will be able to outcompete the current Nation-States in the open market.

 But they must be allowed to compete!

 Currently Nation-States have monopolies over entire geographical areas, and no exit option other than the very socially and financially expensive option of migrating to a different territory.

 This can change with a single Constitutional Amendment.

 No law shall infringe an arbitration clause in a contract, nor shall original jurisdiction of said arbitrator over any area of civil law of the United States or any unit of government therein specified in said clause be denied.
 The courts of the United States and of any unit of government therein shall defer to the findings of fact of said arbitrator unless clearly erroneous.

 The above simple and straightforward amendment to any Nation-State’s Constitution is all that is required to carry out this revolution in governance.

 It does not require a violent overthrow, nor even a peaceful dissolution of the federal government via executive order.
 The Territorial Nation-State can remain a default option for all who wish to keep with tradition and stick with what is familiar.

-But the amendment would allow those who choose to voluntarily opt out of the territorial nation-state monopoly they were born into and voluntarily opt into the system they prefer.
+But the amendment would allow those who wish to voluntarily opt out of the territorial nation-state monopoly they were born into to do so by voluntarily opting into a governence system they prefer.